vlizBE/dcafs/README.md

 * Alter with string and math operations, or filter out lines
 * Forward back to source/origin, to any other source, a hosted TCP server or email (ie. create a serial to tcp converter)
 * Store processed data in SQLite (dcafs will create the db), MariaDB, MySQL, InfluxDB, PostgreSQL and MSSQL (dcafs can create/read the table structure) while additionally raw/altered data can be kept in (timestamped) .log files
-* XML based scheduling engine capabable of interacting with all connected sources and respond to realtime data
+* XML based scheduling engine capable of interacting with all connected sources and respond to realtime data
 * Single control pipeline that can be accessed via telnet, email or the earlier mentioned scheduling engine
 * Update itself via email (linux only for now)